 This week around the church house…

-Thanks for your patience and flexibility in this season of transition!
+Thanks for your patience in this season of transition!